SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 `[^1]: This is my footnote.`

-It's content is automatically moved to the bottom of the text.
 The footnote content is automatically moved to the bottom of the resulting text.

+Tip: the footnote identifier, does not have to be a number.
+You can also use names like (`[^fn1]` or `[^myfootnote]` etc..)

 ### Quotation